 Heat the oil in a large saucepan.
 Add the onion and garlic and sauté over low heat until golden.

-Add the chopped tomato and jalapeños and cook for a minute or so, just until the tomato softens.
+Add the chopped tomato and cook for a minute or so, just until the tomato softens.
 Sprinkle in the flour until well blended, then stir in the rice milk.

 Add the cheese and cook, stirring, until it is smoothly melted.
 Remove from the heat.

 Spread the tortilla wedges on a large serving platter.
-Pour the cheese sauce over them and serve at once.
+Pour the cheese sauce over them, sprinkle the jalapeños or chiles over the surface, and serve at once.